Historic Boat Tours

-The River Boat Tour along the Wakulla River is one of the most visited tourist destinations in the Tallahassee area.
-The 45-55 minute world-class wildlife viewing event takes visitors on a two mile loop downstream and back among majestic bald cypress trees, elegant wading birds and toothy alligators.
+The river boat tour along the Wakulla River is one of the most visited tourist destinations in the Tallahassee area.
+The 45- to 55-minute world-class wildlife viewing event takes visitors on a two-mile loop downstream and back among majestic bald cypress trees, elegant wading birds and toothy alligators.
 Manatees are often sighted, but their presence is not dependable.
-A camera is highly recommended to capture the candid images of the river’s fauna.
-The ranger-led tour not only highlights the wildlife, but often includes stories of human interactions with the spring.
+A camera is highly recommended to capture candid images of the river’s fauna.
+The ranger-led tour not only highlights the wildlife but often includes stories of human interactions with the spring.
 They sometimes feature the lives of indigenous peoples, movies filmed during the Edward Ball years, and/or the more recent adventures of explorations within the caves that bring water to the spring.

-The River Boat Tours run 365 days a year weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms.)
+The boat tours run daily weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms.)
 The boats are 30 feet long and have a roof.
-There are also wheelchair accessible boats available upon request.
-A manual wheelchair is also available for use upon request at the Waterfront Visitors Center.
+Wheelchair-accessible boats are available upon request.
+A manual wheelchair is available for use upon request at the waterfront visitors center.

 River Boat Tour Departures

 - Advanced reservations are now required.
 Secure your tickets at https://thelodgeatwakullasprings.com/plan-your-trip/jungle-cruise/.

 - Social distancing will be observed between groups, and we strongly encourage wearing a mask or facial covering for everyone’s protection.

 - $8 for ages 13 years and up